How to make handwriting activities fun

 Ask your child to work with you on the grocery shopping list.
 You can tell them what you need to buy and ask them to carefully write each item.
 You might even let them pick a meal for one night and research the ingredients needed.
 Involve them as much as you can.
 Maybe surprise them with a treat as the last item on the list!

 Does your child have a friend who they don’t see all the time?
 Or maybe a relative who lives a little further away?
+(And let’s face it: right now, we’re all a bit isolated from friends and family!)
 Have them write them a good old-fashioned letter.
 They can tell their chosen audience all the things they’ve been doing and they can ask questions in the hope that they get a letter back.
 We all still love getting mail!

 Have your child create an invitation for a particular person/group of people and event.
 Address it to the whole family, inviting them to a special Family Movie Night, or to a friend, asking them for a playdate.
 Or they could create their own invitations for an upcoming birthday party.
 Whatever the occasion, provide them with paper, pens, stickers and any other craft bits and bobs you have lying around and let them go crazy!
 The only rule is, the writing has to be their best effort!